Frequently Asked Questions

 Sales Tax Nexus

 If you meet one of the two, you have nexus in the state.
-You do not have to meet both to have nexus.
-Just one.
+You do not have to meet both to have nexus—just one.

-Some states require sellers to register as soon as they cross an economic nexus threshold and to start collecting tax on the very next transactions, as is the case in Florida.
+It depends on the state.
+Some states, like Florida, require sellers to register as soon as they cross an economic nexus threshold and start collecting tax on the very next transaction.